ni/semi-test-library-dotnet/Docs/UserGuide/SharingPinSiteDataBetweenCodeModules.md

 The `SetSiteData` and `GetSiteData` .NET methods provided by TSM, do not currently support being passed SiteData or PinSiteData objects directly.
 Therefore, SiteData/PinSiteData must first be converted into a 1D array of per-site values.
 Where, each element in the array represents a given site values.
 In the case of PinSiteData, this will be each element in the array a dictionary of per-pin values that represents a given site.

+> [!NOTE]
-> **Note**: the data must be ordered to match the order of sites in the Semiconductor Module context.
+> The data must be ordered to match the order of sites in the Semiconductor Module context.
 This order might not be sequential.
-Use the SiteNumbers property on the SemiconductorModuleContext .NET object to determine the order of the sites in the Semiconductor Module context and arrange the data manually.
+Use the `SiteNumbers` property on the `ISemiconductorModuleContext` .NET object to determine the order of the sites in the Semiconductor Module context and arrange the data manually.

 ## Sharing SiteData Example